Canonical situation of the Society of Saint Pius X: Status under Pope Francis

-On 20 November 2016, Pope Francis personally extended for priests of the society, until further provisions are made, the faculty by which "those faithful who, for various reasons, attend churches officiated by the priests of the Priestly Fraternity of Saint Pius X, can validly and licitly receive the sacramental absolution of their sins," a faculty he had already granted for the duration of the 2015–16 Jubilee Year.
+On 20 November 2016, Pope Francis personally extended for priests of the society, until further provisions are made, the faculty by which "those faithful who, for various reasons, attend churches officiated by the priests of the Priestly Fraternity of Saint Pius X, can validly and licitly receive the sacramental absolution of their sins", a faculty he had already granted for the duration of the 2015–16 Jubilee Year.
 Confession, along with marriage, requires the granting of the required faculty for validity: "The valid absolution of sins requires that the minister have, in addition to the power of orders, the faculty of exercising it for the faithful to whom he imparts absolution" (1983 Code of Canon Law, can.
 966.1).

 In a document from the Congregation of the Doctrine of the Faith, published on 4 April 2017, local ordinaries are authorized to grant SSPX priests faculties to assist at marriages validly.
 For the validity of marriage, marital consent must be declared "before the local ordinary, pastor, or a priest or deacon delegated by either of them" (canon 1108).

 For any priest, other than the pastor (parish priest) or local ordinary of the parties, to be "competent to assist", he must receive the faculty from the parties' pastor or local ordinary.
 The 2017 letter from the Congregation of the Doctrine of the Faith specifically grants local ordinaries (not the pastors) permission, in some circumstances, to delegate SSPX priests to assist in celebrating marriages of faithful who follow the pastoral activity of the society.
 Insofar as possible, the local ordinary is to delegate a priest of his diocese (or at least "a fully regular priest") to receive the parties' consent during the marriage rite, which Mass then follows, celebrated perhaps by a priest of the society.
 If this is not possible and "if there are no priests in the Diocese able to receive the consent of the parties, the Ordinary may grant the necessary faculties to the priest of the Society who is also to celebrate the Holy Mass".

+Status from 2026 to today

+New consecrations and status under Pope Leo XIV

+On 1 July 2026, Bishop Alfonso de Galarreta carried out four consecrations without papal mandate in Écône, Switzerland.
+As a result, the Dicastery for the Doctrine of the Faith formally decreed the excommunication of the entire order on 2 July 2026, declaring the bishop-consecrators and ordained bishops by them, the ministers belonging to the Society, and the lay faithful who formally adhere to the Society, as schismatics.
+Furthermore, the Dicastery declared that the sacraments to be administered by the Society's ministers are considered illicit, and the Sacrament of Reconciliation ministered and marriages assisted by them are rendered invalid.

+On 11 July 2026, SSPX appealed with the Dicastery for the Doctrine of the Faith against the excommunication decree.